pieteradejong/pieteradejong/README.md

 * (Planned) Personal GitHub.io page [GitHub io](https://pieteradejong.github.io/)

-## Education

-:mortar_board: Applied Mathematics

 ## Updates / News

 Last updated March 2023, I'll probably keep updating this as I'll be publishing all my creative output on GitHub.

-**Interests**

-* Obsessed with the future

-I'm always interested in meeting new people.
-Especially if we share specific common interests or you have ideas for collaboration, whether writing/creative, open-source, or commercial.